Oliver Newton

 About me

 I grew up in the East Midlands in the UK and pursued my BSc and MPhys in Physics at the University of Warwick.
-After a year of work in industry I moved to Durham University to study for my PhD at the Institute for Computational Cosmology (ICC).
-I completed this in August 2019 under the supervision of Prof. Adrian Jenkins and Prof. Carlos Frenk.
+After a year of work in industry I moved to Durham University where I completed my PhD at the Institute for Computational Cosmology under the supervision of Prof. Adrian Jenkins and Prof. Carlos Frenk.

-In October that year, I began postdoctoral research in Lyon, France working with Prof. Noam Libeskind on the HESTIA suite of Local Group analogue simulations.
-At the conclusion of this, I undertook a short-term position at the Astrophysics Research Institute at Liverpool John Moores University working with Prof. Rob Crain to study how the merger history of L* galaxies affects the disruption of their Globular Cluster populations.
+In October 2019 I began postdoctoral research in Lyon, France working with Dr. Noam Libeskind on the HESTIA suite of Local Group simulations.
+After this I undertook a short-term position at the Astrophysics Research Institute at Liverpool John Moores University working with Prof. Rob Crain to study how the merger history of L* galaxies affects the disruption of their Globular Cluster populations.
+In September 2022 I moved to the Center for Theoretical Physics of the Polish Academy of Sciences to work with Dr. Wojciech Hellwing looking at the effects of cosmic environment on small-scale structures.

 Hobbies

-Out of the office, I enjoy playing music with a variety of bands and orchestras and have done so from an early age.
+Out of the office I enjoy playing music with a variety of bands and orchestras and have done so from an early age.
 In that time I've had the opportunity to perform in venues across the UK and Europe, including multiple appearances in London's Royal Albert Hall.
 I was also incredibly fortunate to establish and run the UniBrass Foundation as a trustee during its first six years.
+I also try my hand at running and baking (not at the same time!).

 Research

-Primarily, my research relates to the dwarf galaxies of the Milky Way and Local Group as visible probes of dark matter structure.
-In the standard cosmological model (known as ΛCDM) dark matter is hugely influential in shaping the evolution of the Universe; indeed, we believe that it makes up ∼85% of all matter.
+Primarily, my research relates to dwarf galaxies as visible probes of dark matter structure.
+In the standard cosmological model (known as ΛCDM) dark matter is hugely influential in shaping the evolution of the Universe; indeed, it comprises as much as ∼85% of all matter.
 However, we still don't know what it is.
 No dark matter (DM) particle has been seen directly in any detectors, so we are left to try to infer some of its properties from a mix of astrophysical observations of galaxies and advanced computer simulations.

 You can see a full list of my publications here: